 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 6 to 9 months old: Consider waiting.
 The chewy, slippery texture of shrimp can be tough for babies to break down.
-If shrimp is an important part of your family food culture, consider offering thinly sliced (lengthwise) or minced cooked shrimp, with the shell and tail removed (See photo below).
+If shrimp is an important part of your family food culture, consider offering thinly sliced (lengthwise) or minced cooked shrimp, with the shell and tail removed.
 Serve the shrimp on its own or fold into other foods for your baby to scoop up with their hands.
 Alternatively you can offer shrimp cakes (see recipe).
-While it is more of a choking risk than other foods, you may serve large whole shrimp (large prawns would be good here) to baby as you would any other large stick shaped food at this age to give your baby the opportunity to practice the crucial skills of chewing, moving a firm and slippery food around the mouth, and spitting it out.
+While it is more of a choking risk than other foods, you may serve large prawns to let baby gnaw and munch on.
+If baby is able to bite through the whole prawn, remove it and proceed to the next age bracket for how to prepare.

-9 to 12 months old: Offering finely diced shrimp (on its own or folded into other foods) is safest at this age.
+9 to 12 months old: If your child has established chewing and spitting skills, go ahead and offer finely shredded shrimp (on its own or folded into other foods).
 Avoid cutting whole shrimp in a way that retains its cylindrical shape.
-To err on the side of safety, slice the shrimp lengthwise and then again into smaller pieces so the shape is no longer round (see photo below).
+To err on the side of safety, slice the shrimp lengthwise (butterfly it) and then again into smaller pieces so the shape is no longer round (see photo).

 12 to 24 months old: As your confidence grows, offer larger bite-size pieces for the child to pierce with a fork or to pick up with chopsticks.
 Closer to age 2 you may find toddlers are ready to learn about the tail and how to pull it off from a whole shrimp, etc. Be very careful and encourage thorough chewing.